David Shrayer-Petrov

-David Peisakhovich Shrayer-Petrov (Давид Пейсахович Шраер-Петров; 28 January 1936 – 9 June 2024) was a Russian-American novelist, poet, memoirist, translator, and medical scientist best known for his novel about refuseniks, Doctor Levitin, his poetry and fiction about Russian Jewish identity and his memoirs about the Soviet literary scene in the late 1950s-1970s.
+David Peisakhovich Shrayer-Petrov (Давид Пейсахович <Петрович> Шраер-Петров; 28 January 1936 – 9 June 2024) was a Russian-American novelist, poet, memoirist, translator, and medical scientist best known for his novel about refuseniks, Doctor Levitin, his poetry and fiction about Russian Jewish identity and his memoirs about the Soviet literary scene in the late 1950s-1970s.

 Biography

 Shrayer-Petrov was born of Jewish parents in Leningrad.
 Both of Shrayer-Petrov's parents, Petr (Peysakh) Shrayer and Bella Breydo, moved from the former Pale of Settlement to Leningrad (St. Petersburg) in the 1920s to attend college.
 Shrayer-Petrov spent his early prewar years in Leningrad and was evacuated from the besieged city to a village in the Ural Mountains.
 The future writer and his mother returned to Leningrad in the summer of 1944, his father serving as a captain, and, subsequently, a major, in a tank brigade, and, subsequently, a lieutenant commander in the Baltic Fleet.

 In 1959, Shrayer-Petrov graduated from Leningrad First Medical School and subsequently served in the army as a physician.
 In 1966 he received a Ph.D. from the Leningrad Institute of Tuberculosis.
 He married Emilia Polyak (Shrayer) in 1962, and their son Maxim D. Shrayer was born in 1967, already after the family had moved from Leningrad to Moscow.
 From 1967 to 1978 Shrayer-Petrov worked as a researcher at the Gamaleya Research Institute of Epidemiology and Microbiology in Moscow until he was fired from a senior research position after applying for an exit visa.
 In 1979-1987 Shrayer-Petrov and his family were refuseniks and endured persecution by the Soviet authorities.